With Treatment

 Services provided:

-East Central Behavioral Health is an inpatient rehabilitation center in Brookings, SD that is situated in the 57006 zip code.
-East Central Behavioral Health provides residential treatment for substance use and inpatient dual diagnosis treatment.
-It also Accepts Federal funding.
+East Central Behavioral Health is a residential rehab facility in Brookings, South Dakota that is located in the 57006 zip code.
+East Central Behavioral Health provides inpatient treatment for dual diagnosis and residential substance use treatment.
+It also Accepts cash or self-payment.

 Address: 211 4th Street, Brookings, SD 57006 in Brookings County